App version: 0.1.0

 LendingPoint Personal Loan Terms, Rates, and Fees

-Loan amounts: $2,000 to $36,500APR range: 7.99% to 35.99%Loan terms: 24 to 72 monthsPrepayment penalty: NoApplication fee: Origination fees can range from 0% to 8% of the loan amountCo-borrowers allowed: NoApproval speed: Preapproval within minutes, funds can be received within one business dayInformation accurate as of Jan.
-23, 2023.
+Loan amounts: $2,000 to $36,500APR range: 9.99% to 35.99%Loan terms: 24 to 72 monthsPrepayment penalty: NoApplication fee: May charge origination fees up to 10% of the loan amountCo-borrowers allowed: NoApproval speed: Preapproval within minutes, funds can be received within one business dayInformation accurate as of Jan.
+2, 2024.

 Who May a LendingPoint Personal Loan Be Right For?